athackst/mkdocs-simple-plugin/README.md

 Advanced usage is _also_ easy.

-Simply create a `mkdocs.yml` file in the root of your directory and add this plugin to it's plugin list
+Create a `mkdocs.yml` file in the root of your directory and add this plugin to it's plugin list.

 ```yaml
 site_name: your_site_name